Tag: wake

 Wake

-Word of the Day: Wake When a boat moves through the water, it leaves a V-shaped wave pattern behind it which is called a wake.
-You’ve probably heard of wakeboarding, well, wakeboarders are surfing that V-shaped wave or wake created by a fast-moving speedboat.
-Most words in English have more than one meaning and today’s…
+Word of the Day: Wake When a boat moves through the water, it leaves a V-shaped wave pattern behind it, called a wake.
+You’ve probably heard of wakeboarding.
+Well, wakeboarders surf that V-shaped wave or wake created by a fast-moving speedboat.
+Most words in English have more than one meaning, and today’s Word of the…